Need to feed a crowd with little effort? What about a quick and easy, belly-filling lunch sandwich? If so, chicken salad is the way to go.

 If you’ve already made your chicken salad and it is dry, you could try adding a little more fat in the form of mayo, greek yogurt, or oil.

 Final Thoughts From Cost-Effective Kitchen

 Chicken salad is a great way to stretch your leftover chicken.
 Whether it’s eaten as a dip for veggies or served as a sandwich, you can’t go wrong.
-It’s also great for those busy fend for yourself nights, parties, potluck dinners, etc.
+It’s also great for those busy fend-for-yourself nights, parties, potluck dinners, etc.

-When choosing a side dish to accompany your chicken salad, remember to choose complementary dishes that vary in texture and flavors.
+When choosing a side dish to accompany your chicken salad, remember to choose complementary dishes that vary in texture and flavor.
 As we mentioned previously, you may not want a heavy mayonnaise-based pasta salad along with your mayonnaise-based chicken salad.
 Then again, maybe you do!
 And that’s ok!